Is Stevia healthy? Does it cause cravings? Does it cause infertility?

 In the case of stevia, caution is the better part of valor, especially for anyone struggling with fertility issues, hormone imbalances, or chronic disease.”

 ((The rat study that even caused anyone to be connecting stevia with hormone issues, showed that a human equivalent of eating 24 packets of stevia a day could be harmful.
 I don’t want you to consume any packets, but nobody is doing 24 a day))

-Another real food thought leader is Chris Kresser has looked at the stevia issue too and concluded,
+Another real food thought leader, Chris Kresser, has looked at the stevia issue too and concluded:

 “Although I’ve seen good points raised by both sides, the majority of the evidence indicates that stevia, used in reasonable quantities, is a harmless (and possibly beneficial) natural sweetener.”